 Field-hunting tip

-Look in alkaline igneous complexes country — that is the host setting where steedeite typically forms.
+Look in alkaline igneous complexes country, the host setting where steedeite typically forms.
 If you start seeing eudialyte, microcline, nepheline in float, you are in the right ground.
 Field specimens usually show a platy crystals, radiating clusters habit, so train your eye for that shape before scanning the outcrop.